HenrikVarmer/HenrikVarmer.github.io/_posts/2021-5-12-Hello-World.md

 So, you've decided you want to build a recommendation system where the item you want to recommend is a text-based document of some sort.
 This could be an article, a peer-reviewed journal entry, a series of blog posts, or perhaps an event-description or similar.

 Say you want to recommend this to an individual user based on some sort of behaviour or preference for specific topics of interests.
-The actual purpose of your recommendation system is then to recommend a text-based item, sourced from a broad corpus of text-based items, to an individial user.
+The actual purpose of your recommendation system is then to recommend any possible number of text-based items, sourced from a broad corpus of documents, to an individial user.

 How to go about this?